-Here are the shamrock cookie cutter I used.
+Here is the shamrock cookie cutter I used.
 It would have been easier with a cookie cutter that had a little thicker stem, though, so keep that in mind when choosing a cutter.
 You can also use a circle cutter for rounds if that's all you have on hand.

-Line sheet pan with parchment and place the shamrocks on pan.
+Line the sheet pan with parchment and place the shamrocks on the pan.

 Brush with olive oil.